 Chapter 5: Summary and Implications

 I conducted this action research project to explore my experience of engaging in reflective practice through Levelising to improve my facilitation practice.
 I expected that my reflection on practice would reveal a new view of my ability to facilitate.
 I also expected that Levelising would help me become aware of the actions and decisions I made in the moment of interactions.
 From this awareness, I could reflect on why I responded, how my conceptual frames informed my actions, and how the frames of others might influence decisions.
 Expanding my reflections on my practice through Levelising, I thought, would present opportunities to make meaningful improvements to my practice.
 I believe that I made progress toward achieving my purpose.
 In this chapter I reflect on my study of this practice.
+This chapter addresses the final aspect of the DATA-DATA model, Act.

 1. Levelising changed the character of my reflective practice.
 Although I believe that I have practiced “reflectively” for many years, engaging Levelising as a model brought a different character to reflection on my practice.
 I had to be mindful of the goal of improving my facilitation practice while studying my experience of engaging in Levelising.
 Maintaining the necessary discipline in my reflections on practice while performing my research added a different dimension to how I experienced reflective practice.